2009 Vítkov arson attack: The house

 Most of the family had been squatting in the house since 1983: Pavel Kudrik joined the rest of them in 1999.
 Ownership of the house had become unclear following the ethnic expulsions of 1945 and the subsequent departure of Russian troops 45 years later.
 Only days before the arson attack six different people, all of them living in Germany, officially inherited the house.
 The attacked family supposedly had no idea about the inheritance proceedings, which had lasted for seven years.
 The new owners had indicated no particular interest in owning the property.
 They wanted it to be transferred directly to the ownership of a church, but this was impossible under Czech law.
 First the title needed to be transferred to them: only then they would be able to donate it.

-The attacked family supposedly believed that the house had been purchased by their great-grandmother 40 years earlier for a price of 2000 crowns (less than US$100), but no such valid transfer could be evidenced.
+The attacked family supposedly believed that the house had been purchased by their great-grandmother 40 years earlier for a price of 2000 crowns, but no such valid transfer could be evidenced.
 The ruin of the house rendered it unstable, and its remains had therefore to be torn down.